NETWAYS/gitlab-training/Server/01_Intro.md

 ****

 There is a variety of Git server tools, web interfaces and addons out there.

 * gitosis
 * gitolite
 * GitLab

-In case you don't want to host your own Git server, there are public services such as Github or Bitbucket.
+In case you don not want to host your own Git server,there are public services such as Github or Bitbucket.

 ~~~ENDSECTION~~~